ClickCease ...

 Excessive jaw movements, such as constant gum chewing or biting on pens, can strain the jaw joint and contribute to jaw popping.
 To reduce the occurrence of popping, try to minimize these repetitive motions.

-If you have a habit of chewing gum, consider switching to sugar-free gum and limiting the duration of chewing.
+If you have a habit of chewing gum, consider limiting the duration of chewing (and make sure you’re always choosing sugar-free gum!).
 Instead of biting on pens or pencils, look for alternative ways to satisfy oral fixation, such as chewing on sugar-free mints or using stress balls to occupy your hands.

 7. Try Over-the-Counter Pain Relievers